 Ah, Arizona—the Grand Canyon State!
 Home to captivating desert vistas and… even more desert?
 Given Arizona’s dry climate, most people envision a gorge here, a rock there, a cactus or two, and nothing in between.
-But that’s a common misconception.
+But, as is the case with the best Joshua Tree hikes, that’s a common misconception.

 Coming from a lush place like Colorado, I was skeptical at first too.
 When I encountered the forested mountains and glittering lakes that decorate Arizona—if you know where to look—all my worries melted away (in that hot, hot sun, of course).

 Crossing the border between the state’s two tectonic provinces, I came to appreciate the nuances of its ever-changing terrain.
 To my surprise, more than half of Arizona consists of mountains and plateaus!
 For a hiker like me, that’s great news, especially when most of it is 4,000 feet above sea level.
 To top it off, the dramatic landscapes culminate in the Grand Canyon—one of the most spectacular sights on Earth.

 Sure, unlike the ever-popular hiking in San Diego, the hikes in Arizona may be an acquired taste, but its beauty is plain to see.
 For me, there’s nothing like it.

 Pros and Cons

 With the third highest level of biodiversity in the U.S., six national forests (one of which holds the world’s largest stand of ponderosa trees), and a climate that allows expansive desert too, this land is an interplay of contrasts to rival the backpacking in Big Sur.